Q&A: How do I calm my anxiety?

 Q: How do I calm my anxiety?

-Anxiety and stress-related disorders cover a range from general anxiety and constant worry, to various phobias, social anxiety, obsessive-compulsive behaviors, panic attacks, and post-traumatic stress disorder.
-Though anxiety is part of our survival toolkit that keeps us wary of life-threatening situations, if everyday events continuously trigger reactions and it persists into weeks or months, it can be debilitating.
+There is a wide range of anxiety and stress-related disorders.
+From constant worry to various phobias, social anxiety, obsessive-compulsive behaviors, panic attacks, and post-traumatic stress disorder.
+Though anxiety is part of our survival toolkit that keeps us wary of life-threatening situations, it can be debilitating if everyday events continuously trigger reactions that persist into weeks or months.

 Research has made it clear that traumatic experiences in early childhood or child-parent attachment difficulties set us up for a higher likelihood of anxiety in our adult life.
-These unattended stressors can affect the size of parts of our brain responsible for fear, and memory, as well as levels of stress and mood-enhancing hormones and neurotransmitters.
+These unattended stressors can affect the size of parts of our brain responsible for fear and memory.
+As well as affecting stress levels and mood-enhancing hormones and neurotransmitters.
 These imbalances can then predispose us to react to fearful triggers, perceived or imagined, in our day to day life.
 Unconsciously, these triggers initiate thoughts and emotions that can limit and even paralyze our interactions with life’s unforeseen events and relationships with others.
 This is when anxiety controls our lives.